emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 # GPS trackers

 :::info
-For GPS vendors that aren't listed, please consult the respective manual and configure the APN to be `em` or `emnify`.
+For GPS vendors that aren't listed, please consult their respective manual and configure the APN to be `em` or `emnify`.
 :::

 ## Teltonika GPS APN configuration